tudelft3d/website/projects/3dsm/index.md

     <img class="featurette-image img-responsive" src="{{ "/projects/3dsm/img/usecases.jpeg" | prepend: site.baseurl }}" alt="Generic placeholder image">
   </div>
   <div class="col-md-7">
-    <h2 class="featurette-heading" style="margin-top:0px;">Use cases</h2>
+    <h2 class="featurette-heading" style="margin-top:0px;">Case studies</h2>
     <p>An important part of this project is to demonstrate the viablity of the MAT for a number of real-world applications and by using real-world datasets.
-We have identified the following:</p>
+We have identified the following case studies:</p>
     <ul>
     <li>Point cloud visualisation and simplification</li>
     <li>Building detection</li>